kubemod/kubemod-docs/getting-started/deploying-our-first-modrule.md

     # ... but has no explicit runAsNonRoot security contex.
     # Note: "negate: true" flips the meaning of the match.
-    - select: "$.spec.template.spec.securityContext.runAsNonRoot == true"
+    - select: '$.spec.template.spec.securityContext.runAsNonRoot == true'
       negate: true